mlcommons/medperf/docs/getting_started/setup.md

 This setup is only for running the tutorials.
 If you are using MedPerf with a real benchmark and real experiments, skip to [this section](#choose-the-container-runner) to optionally change your container runner.
 Then, follow the tutorials as a general guidance for your real experiments.

-## Setup MedPerf Client
+## Install the MedPerf Client

-If you are new user and that are your first steps, install MedPerf environment and client library firstly as described [there](installation.md).
+If this is your first time using MedPerf, install the MedPerf client library as described [here](installation.md).

 ## Run a Local MedPerf Server